Ravibio/Scene_Forge/docs/02_Getting_Started.md

 Simple explanation of what the different conversion methods are:

 - **Match Model Size** replaces the prototype object with the prefab that best matches its average bounds size.
--  **Random** does what you've already guessed.
+-  **Random Match (Bounds)** does what you've already guessed.
 It simply chooses a random prefab for every object.
 Can be useful when dealing with prefabs that don't have much size variation.
 -  **Match Specific Axis** unlike Match Model Size this method only looks at the specified axis of the prototype objects size and finds a match for it.
 For example if you have trees with different heights using this method will ensure that every tree prefab will match the prototype objects **Y** size perfectly instead of its average.

 Once you have set your settings the final step is to click the **Convert** button.
 The workflow is non-destructive so you can experiments and iterate with different settings and prefabs.